trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D46 - February 12, 2018
+Began work on the Introduction to SQL course.

 ### R1D45 - February 9, 2018
 Completed the Rock-Paper-Scissors game, which concludes the Building Web Applications in PHP course.
 Now it's on to the next course in the series, which is Introduction to SQL.